Fancy Some More? - PinkPantheress

 The Remixes of Girl Like Me

-The original Girl Like Me was a standout track for me over the summer, blasting it on aux as I drove around with my friends.
+The original Girl Like Me was a standout track for me over the summer, blasting it on the aux as I drove around with my friends.
 Safe to say, I had high expectations for this remix.

 The Remixes of Tonight